ipeirotis/WikiSynonyms/README.md

 1,2,3 trivial.

-4. After you have a db you create the table described:
+4, After you have a db you create the table described in No 4:

 <pre> CREATE TABLE page_relation (
   sid int unsigned NOT NULL default 0,